MarkMoki/MarkMoki/README.md

 I’m currently Working on Frontend and Backend Web development.

-I’m looking to collaborate on Google.
+I’m eager to learn more.

 Ask me about:tech-related stuff.
 email: tygameme391@gmail.com